A Guide to Asking for & Getting the Pay Rise You Deserve

 A few great times to ask for a pay rise are:

-Annual Performance Reviews: A natural time for this conversation may be at your annual performance review, when the topic of salary is not only timely, but often expected.
+1) Annual Performance Reviews: A natural time for this conversation may be at your annual performance review when the topic of salary is not only timely but often expected.

-After Completing an Important Project: A great time to ask for a pay rise is after successfully completing an important project or showing excellent work.
+2) After Completing an Important Project: A great time to ask for a pay rise is after successfully completing an important project or an assignment where you went above and beyond in your work responsibilities that contributed to the company’s success.

 What to Say to Get a Pay Rise

-- Be Clear: An easy way to begin a pay rise discussion is to say something like: “As I’m looking forward to working and growing with the company, I’d love to discuss my salary.”
+1) Be Clear: A good way to begin a pay rise discussion is to clearly state your interest in receiving a pay increase.
+This will help get your manager’s attention and set expectations for what will be discussed during the meeting.
+You may say something like: “As I’m looking forward to working and growing with the company, I’d love to discuss my salary.”
 Or “I’m interested in discussing my salary, is now an appropriate time?”

-- Be Specific: Mention your desired salary range and specifically outline how you came to this conclusion.
-Reference the salary research you've done.
-Also, be clear about when you’d like your new desired salary to be effective, and any other details that are pertinent to your desired compensation.
+2) Be Specific: Once you’ve set expectations for your pay rise conversation with your manager, be specific about what you are looking to receive.
+Mention your desired salary range and outline how you came to this conclusion.
+Reference the salary research you’ve done.
+Also, be clear about when you’d like your new desired salary to be effective and any other details that are pertinent to your desired compensation.

 How to Justify Your Pay Rise